Dallinger/Dallinger/docs/source/dummies_question.rst

 Questions
 =========

 Here we are, the final database class.
-This ones a stub too, so its nice and easy.
+This ones a stub too, so it's nice and easy.

 .. figure:: _static/class_chart.jpg
    :alt: